mason-bially/500locol-ecs/manuscript.md

 Well, that was also pretty easy!

-Note that we skip `0` simply so that we can use it as a "no entity" sentinal in the future (e.g. `null`), which we should probably formalize.
+Note that we skip `0` simply so that we can use it as a "no entity" sentinel in the future (e.g. `null`), which we should probably formalize.

 ```c++
 constexpr Entity NoEntity = 0;